tmux-plugins/tmux-logging/README.md

     # type this in terminal
     $ tmux source-file ~/.tmux.conf

-You should now have all `tmux_logging` key bindings defined.
+You should now have all `tmux-logging` key bindings defined.

 ### Installing `ansifilter` (recommended for OSX users)